 Craig and Caroline Valentine have been operating Camai Bed and Breakfast, since May 1981: we are in our 43rd year as a green lodging option!
 We invite you to enjoy the comforts of our inn accommodations during your Anchorage, Alaska vacation.

-The Valentines have lived in Alaska for more than 40 years.
+The Valentines have lived in Alaska for more than 50 years.
 Their two children, who no longer live at home, grew up helping with the bed and breakfast.
 Their daughter Cecilia, her husband, and three children live in the Seattle area.
 Cecilia worked as an engineer until she and her husband had children.
-She is now a full-time wife and mother.
+She is a wife and mother.
 Cecilia now works for YMCA pursuing passion of teaching swimming.
 Two of the three grandchildren are college students while third child is a HS senior.
 Craig and Caroline’s son, Kit, and his wife live in Anchorage.
 Kit is a civil engineer, a P.E.
-He and his wife have four beagles.
+He and his wife have three beagles.

 Craig and Caroline are active in their church.
 Caroline serves as both her church’s organist and their handbell director.
 She is a member of American Guild of Organists and Handbell Musicians of America.
-Craig is a faithful handbell ringer in the church choir.
+Craig is a faithful handbell ringer in the church handbell choir.

 Caroline is a retired public school mathematics teacher.
 She is a math adjunct at University of Alaska Anchorage.

 In the summer, both Craig and Caroline enjoy working in their fragrant rose garden.
 Caroline was in the first Master Gardener class in Anchorage, helping their garden win awards throughout the years.

 Craig and Caroline are active in the Anchorage Alaska Bed and Breakfast Association (AABBA) and the Bed and Breakfast Association of Alaska (BBAA) when BBAA was an organization.
 Craig has served terms as president and treasurer of AABBA.
 Caroline has served as president, vice-president, and treasurer of AABBA as well as vice-president and secretary of BBAA.

 We are proud to be members of the following organizations and programs: